yeagerai/genworlds/docs/docs/genworlds-framework/objects.md

 )
 ```

 This way, by defining various objects and mapping them to specific events, you can design rich and complex interactions in the GenWorlds environment.
-Objects essentially extend the capabilities of agents, making them central to the game's narrative and task accomplishment.